seng438-winter-2022/seng438-a3-nickknapton12/Assignment3-ReportTemplate.md

 # 3 A detailed description of the testing strategy for the new unit test

-Using DU pairs we were able to make sure all variables uses were tested.
+Our testing strategy was to look through the functions an create du-pairs for each function.
+We then check to make sure our test cases would cover each du-pair.
 Further, we ensured that all branches were covered using white box testing.
 We expanded upon our previous tests as they were lacking in coverage.

 # 4 A high level description of five selected test cases you have designed using coverage information, and how they have increased code coverage